Thutmose3/dj-polyglot-app/README.md

 This project is still under development.
 We decided to opensource our project to get more contributors from the Django community.
 This project works in tandem with the dj_polyglot library. that contains some python management commands to help push your translations to this translation service.

+It works together with the dj-polyglot library: https://github.com/Thutmose3/dj-polyglot-lib

 ## Description
 This is the UI for DJ-POlyglot.
 It is a Django application that allows the management translation strings.
 It has an API that will receive strings, and provides a nice UI to manage and translate them.